THE ROYAL AN LOCHAN

 The traditional Highland events of athletics, wrestling, highland dancing and piping attracts many top national and international athletes, dancers and musicians with the Caber Toss World Championship the undisputed highlight.
 The events field will accommodate trade stalls operated by local food producers, and arts and crafts will also be on display.
 The Armed Forces will hold demonstrations, children can play on the rides and side shows provide even more entertainment.

 It’s a great day out for all the family!
-The 2016 Games take place on Tuesday 18th July, starting at 10.45am with the pipe band parade from the town centre.
+The Games commence at 10.45am with the pipe band parade from the town centre.

 Launched in 2015 Butefest is a music festival held at King George’s Park in Rothesay.
 The lineup covers a diverse range of musical genres which makes it a great family friendly weekend of music, food, drink and entertainment including walkabout entertainers and storytelling.